Smertig/banana/master/_sources/api/tg/types/input_invoice_message_content.rst.txt

    .. cpp:member:: optional_t<boolean_t> need_name

    Optional.
-Pass True, if you require the user's full name to complete the order
+Pass True if you require the user's full name to complete the order

    .. cpp:member:: optional_t<boolean_t> need_phone_number

    Optional.
-Pass True, if you require the user's phone number to complete the order
+Pass True if you require the user's phone number to complete the order

    .. cpp:member:: optional_t<boolean_t> need_email

    Optional.
-Pass True, if you require the user's email address to complete the order
+Pass True if you require the user's email address to complete the order

    .. cpp:member:: optional_t<boolean_t> need_shipping_address

    Optional.
-Pass True, if you require the user's shipping address to complete the order
+Pass True if you require the user's shipping address to complete the order

    .. cpp:member:: optional_t<boolean_t> send_phone_number_to_provider

    Optional.
-Pass True, if user's phone number should be sent to provider
+Pass True if the user's phone number should be sent to provider

    .. cpp:member:: optional_t<boolean_t> send_email_to_provider

    Optional.
-Pass True, if user's email address should be sent to provider
+Pass True if the user's email address should be sent to provider

    .. cpp:member:: optional_t<boolean_t> is_flexible

    Optional.
-Pass True, if the final price depends on the shipping method
+Pass True if the final price depends on the shipping method